AI content is free, and it’s within budget, right?

 First, a basic prompt without much personal info or the human touch:

-The generated content, although it uses the right sentences and the pattern of LinkedIn content it is a rephrased product only.
+The generated content, although it uses the right sentences and the pattern of

 Nothing too unique.